Third Sunday after Trinity – Sunday

 What is death?
 Let us add another Word of God to show us what death in the fullest sense includes: “Cursed be he that confirmeth not all the words of this Law to do them” (Deuteronomy 27:26; see also Galatians 3:10).
 The curse of the Law, eternal damnation, goes together with death.
 So the wages of sin includes God’s wrath and disfavor, temporal death, and eternal damnation.
 The curse of God is upon the transgressors of His commandments; through temporal death they enter eternal death, everlasting condemnation in the fires of hell.
 It is a terrible thing to hate and oppose God, He who is Holiness and Righteousness itself, and to transgress His commandments.
 No creature can do that and go unpunished. – But there is a great and gracious deliverance.
 “The gift of God is eternal life through Jesus Christ, our Lord.”

 In Jesus Christ, our Savior and Redeemer, there is grace for us sinners, tremendous blessings, even eternal life.
-In Jesus Christ the love of God embraces us in time and eternity, and abolishes death.
-But this is a gift, a free gift of God; we cannot merit eternal life by our works as we have merited death.
+In Jesus Christ, the love of God embraces us in time and eternity, and abolishes death.
+But this is a gift, a free gift of God; we cannot merit eternal life by our works, as we have merited death.
 God gives us everlasting life in heaven, freely and without price, by His grace in Christ Jesus alone.
 He offers us this gift through His Word of the Gospel.
-And we, we Christians, who by the gracious working of the Holy Ghost believe in Jesus Christ and accept this gift of God, have eternal life.
+And we, we Christians, who, by the gracious working of the Holy Ghost, working through the Gospel, believe in Jesus Christ and accept this gift of God, have eternal life.

 I smite upon my troubled breast, with deep and conscious guilt opprest;